All ferry routes 2023 / 2024

 Ferries in Norway (domestic)

 Denmark - Norway

-Fjord Line was established in 1993 as a subsidiary of the Norwegian company Rutelaget Askøy-Bergen AS, which has been providing ferry services in Norway since 1950.
+Fjord Line was founded in 1993 as a subsidiary of the Norwegian company Rutelaget Askøy-Bergen AS, which has been providing ferry services in Norway since 1950.
 From the beginning, Fjord Line’s main business has been the connection between northern Jutland and Norway.
-Today, Fjord Line operates a fleet of four vessels, including one catamaran ferry and three conventional vessels.
+Today, Fjord Line operates a fleet of four vessels, including one catamaran ferry and three conventional ships.
 Some of the ships run on liquefied natural gas and therefore have an exceptionally good environmental record.

 Header Image: Erik Ask / Fjord Line